RA6E2 Evaluation Kit

 RA6E2 Block diagram (Credit: Renesas Electronics Corporation)

-Detailed hardware feature for the EK-RA6E2 MCU can be found at EK-RA6E2 - User’s Manual
+Detailed hardware features for the EK-RA6E2 MCU can be found at EK-RA6E2 - User’s Manual

 Supported Features